A Concerned Parent Skip to main content

 Attendance Costs: What You Need to Know

-Each year, BYU releases a statement that estimates the general cost of attendance for the average BYU student for the upcoming school year.
-This estimate will not be exact for every student, seeing as each student comes from a very different situation, and there are many ways to save money if you get creative.
+Each year, BYU releases a statement estimating the general cost of attendance for the average BYU student for the upcoming school year.
+This estimate will not be exact for every student, as each student comes from a very different situation, and there are many ways to save money if you get creative.

 Guest Access